Jabonsote/Fine-tuning-SAM-for-Semantic-Segmentation-in-Breast-Images/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>